versioneye/ops_contrib/letsencrypt.md

 }
 ```

 With that the Nginx server will serve static files from the `/var/www` directory for the domain `www.versioneye.com`.
-Now the certificates can be generate with this command:
+Now the certificates can be generated with this command:

 ```
 sudo letsencrypt certonly -a webroot --webroot-path=/var/www/html -d www.versioneye.com